ctu-vras/multirobot-calibration/README.md

    - each cell indicates other level of perturbation
    - element in vector are the 4/6 kinematics parameters - [a/x, d/y,z, alpha, beta, theta/gamma]
  - other settings - other settings for the calibration
-   - bounds - set to enable bounds (Algorithm in solver options needs to be set to 'trust-region-reflective' !)
+   - bounds - set to enable bounds (for older version of Matlab, algorithm in solver options needs to be set to 'trust-region-reflective' !)
    - repetitions - number of repetitions of the training
    - pert - default is 1x3 vector, where each element indicates which perturbation level (see perturbations above) will be used
      - can changed to any length depending on your 'pert' struct settings
-     - it will take fields in order as they are written in the code
+     - it will take cells in order as they are written in the code
    - distribution - distribution of perturbation values
      - can be 'normal' or 'uniform'
-   - splitPoint - the ratio of training part of the dataset (default 70%)
+   - splitPoint - the ratio of training part of the dataset (default 0.7 = 70%)
    - refPoints - set to use 'refPoints' field in dataset
    - useNorm - set if you want to compute errors in calibration as 'distance' between two points (Euclidean)
-     - else difference in each coordinate of the points will be used
+     - else difference in each coordinate of the points will be used (default)
-   - parameterWeights - struct containing vector of positive numbers (1 or 2) for each field, the number indicates how will be the parameters scaled in calibration
+   - parameterWeights - struct containing vector of positive numbers for each field, the number indicates how will be the parameters scaled in calibration
      - fields and numbers are:
        - 'body' - [lengths, angles]
        - 'skin' - [lengths, angles]